-• Exclusions:
+Exclusions:

-Through the exclusion of companies involved in controversial activities and standards-based exclusions, which are based on an analysis of companies' compliance with international standards, Candriam takes account of:
+Through the exclusion of companies involved in controversial activities or through standard-based exclusions, Candriam takes the following into account:

-- PAI 10: Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - 2.
+- 1. Through the exclusion of companies involved in controversial activities and standardsbased exclusions, which are based on an analysis of companies' compliance with international standards, Candriam takes account of: - PAI 10: Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - · PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - 1.
 Through the exclusion of countries considered to be systematically in breach of citizens' civil and political rights through Candriam's method of analysis and sovereign filtering: - PAI 16: Investee countries subject to social violations. - Engagement and voting: